Scanning tunneling microscopy current from localized basis orbital density functional theory: Introduction

-Scanning tunneling microscopy has made large strides since its conception 35 years ago.
-Advances include studies of detailed atomic structure including the shapes of molecular orbitals\cite{Gross2011}, atomic manipulation\cite{Eigler1990}, and inelastic spectroscopy from vibrational\cite{Stipe1998} and magnetic excitations\cite{Hirjibehedin2007}.
-Theoretically, the standard methods of Bardeen\cite{Bardeen1960} and the Tersoff-Hamann\cite{Tersoff1985} approximation have served to model and provide understanding of the STM measurements.
-The Tersoff-Hamann approach to model STM experiments from first principles calculations has provided a clear understanding of many phenomena\cite{Persson2002}.
-However, with the emergence of non s-wave functionalized STM tips\cite{Gross2011}, e.g., CO functionalized tip, the Bardeen method with a proper description of the tip states is required\cite{Paz2006,Rossen2013,Bocquet1996,Teobaldi2007}.
-Using non-equlibrium Green's function methods advances in the related field of conduction through nanoscale devices has made great progress.
-However, these methods are in practice not directly applicable to STM modelling since (i) scanning the STM tip over the surface results in many costly computations, and (ii) the prevalence of localized basis set DFT calculations to describe the electronic structure, which cannot accurately capture the tunneling at large distances.
-These difficulties to use large scale DFT calculations with localized basis set to model STM images has given rise to several methods to improve the modeling capabilities\cite{Rossen2013,Paz2006}.
-In this work we purse a similar methodology as Paz \etal\cite{Paz2006} where the electronic states of the tip and sample sides are calculated accurately close to the tip and sample sides and then propagated in the vacuum region to provide accurate states to use in the Bardeen formalism.
-However, instead of assuming a flat potential in the vacuum region we utilize the total DFT potential landscape to propagate the wave functions into the vacuum region and thereby, by the Bardeen method, construct first principles STM images.
-To benchmark our method, we focus on describing the current dip over a carbon monoxide molecule (CO) adsorbed on the Cu(111) surface\cite{Heinrich2002}, which has been well studied experimentally as well as being used to provide larger resolution when the STM tip is functionalized by the CO molecule\cite{Bartels1997}.
+In this work we pursue a similar methodology as Paz \etal\cite{Paz2006} where the electronic states of the tip and sample sides are calculated accurately close to the tip and sample sides using the localized basis DFT method \textsc{Siesta}\cite{Soler2002}.
+These states are then propagated in the vacuum region to provide accurate states to use in the Bardeen formalism.
+However, instead of assuming a flat potential in the vacuum region we utilize the total DFT potential landscape to propagate the wave functions into the vacuum region, and thereby, by the Bardeen method, construct first principles STM images.
+To benchmark our method, we focus on describing the current dip over a carbon monoxide molecule (CO) adsorbed on the Cu(111) surface\cite{Heinrich2002}, which has been well studied experimentally as well as being used to provide larger resolution when the STM tip is functionalized by the CO molecule\cite{Bartels1997}.\\